On the One-Dimensional Contact Process with Enhancements: Introduction

 \section{Introduction}

-In this paper we consider a one-dimensional contact process with modified borders.
+In this paper we consider a one-dimensional contact process with modified boundaries.
 This model was introduced by Durrett and Schinazi in~\cite{DurrettSchinazi00}.
 It differs from the standard one-dimensional contact process only in the way the rightmost (leftmost) infected site transmits its infection to its right (left) nearest neighbor.
-These infection rates are given by a parameter $\lambda_e$ while infection everywhere else occurs at rate $\lambda_i$.
-When $ \lambda_e=\lambda_i=\lambda $, this process reduces to the case of standard contact process, and we refer the reader to~\cite[Chapter~VI]{Liggett05} and~\cite{Griffeath81}) for its basic properties.
-The critical value of the parameter of this model will be denoted by $ \lambda_c $.
+These infection rates are given by a parameter $\lambda_e$ while infection everywhere else occurs at rate $\lambda_i$, where $e$ and $i$ refer to external and internal (as usual, we assume that the recovery rate is $1$).
+When $ \lambda_e=\lambda_i=\lambda $, this process reduces to the case of standard contact process, and we refer the reader to~\cite{Griffeath81,Liggett05,Valesin24} for its basic properties.
+(At the end of this introduction, we also consider another variant of the process.)

 Let $ \theta(\lambda_i,\lambda_e) $ denote the probability that, starting with only the origin infected, the infection survives throughout time.